tranquildata/fhir/README.md

 Transactions
 --------------

 MongoDB is used as the underlying database and has recently acquired multi-document transaction features in version 4.0.
-This can be supported by this project once implemented in the new offcially-supported Go driver - see https://github.com/mongodb/mongo-go-driver.
+This can be supported by this project once implemented in the new officially-supported Go driver - see https://github.com/mongodb/mongo-go-driver.

 Another approach would be to create an alternative backend, perhaps using PostgreSQL, ArangoDB or Dgraph.